Woman survives brain aneurysm thanks to high tech procedure

 GRAND RAPIDS, Mich. — Tonya Robinson, 37, suffered from excruciating headaches after doing any physical activity for years.

-Following a run this past spring, she said he headache became so severe she couldn't take the pain anymore.
+Following a run this past spring, she said her headache became so severe she couldn't take the pain anymore.
 Robinson went to get an MRI and CT scan.

 It turned out, that what she thought was a migraine, actually helped save her life.
 The warnings her body was giving her helped doctors detect a large aneurysm in her brain.